 Early on in his PhD, Anubhav Jain introduced himself to the team working for the Horizon 2020 project, PROMOTiON.
 He attended meetings at Ørsted (Copenhagen) and participated in discussions leading to one of its project deliverables – mainly on scenario considerations and simulation test case definitions.
 The experience exposed him to the industrial perspective and helped him understand technical jargon.
 He was able to develop models to perform simulation studies of interest to his PhD, and simultaneously contribute to PROMOTiON’s work on ‘Blackstart simulations for HVDC-connected offshore wind power plants’.

-He benefited from the experience – not just through collaborative work and an expanded network – but by strengthening his online presentation and recording techniques, which have recently become essential work skills.
-He now recognises the difference between recording for online viewing and talking to a live audience.
+He benefited from the experience – not just through collaborative work and an expanded network – but by strengthening his online presentation and recording techniques, which have recently become essential skills.